outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - this is a more comprehensive format that allows quick application & identification of system objects (alternates, efficiencies, incentives)
           - for example, identifying known system objects for the 'find a prediction function' problem would mean identifying incentives in data collection (collect small sample, collect representative sample), efficiencies in calculating prediction functions (some sections should be treated as potential fields, where a network is embedded in place of a function section, to indicate decision logic or alternate functions accessible with additional information, if a predicted value is requested from that section of the function), false similarities (like the apparent similarity between two variables being correlation rather than a direct relationship), opposites (like neutralizing variables), and other core system objects

+      - other problem-solving automation workflows would start with different interface traversals & use different origin & target structures (such as:
+        - designing interface trajectories
-      - other problem-solving automation workflows would start with different interface traversals & use different origin & target structures (such as designing interface trajectories, or generating new info object layers to use as interfaces or systems (combine perspective & potential to generate a potential-perspective field, combine problems & markets to create a market for problems, combine platforms with platforms to create a platform to sell platforms, combine variables and networks to create variable networks, combine variables & risk to identify variable development sequences))
+        - generating new info object layers to use as interfaces or systems (combine perspective & potential to generate a potential-perspective field, combine problems & markets to create a market for problems, combine platforms with platforms to create a platform to sell platforms, combine variables and networks to create variable networks, combine variables & risk to identify variable development sequences))
+        - finding structures (like insights such as 'break a problem into sub-problems & aggregate solutions' or 'apply filters until the problem space is a solution space, then repeat until the solution space is a solution') that when applied to a problem, create a clear format/structure sequence linking the problem with a solution
+          - a specific example is 'problem vectorization' as mentioned above in VII: finding specific interim formats linking a problem & solution format (such as the structure of concepts/interfaces that would link variables with a prediction function) & applying structures to create that format sequence (like a directed network)

   2. Analysis types